Start today and get one month free.

 For corporations, payments must be filed through the Electronic Federal Tax Payment System.

-What happens if I miss the estimated tax payments deadline?
+What happens if you miss an estimated tax payment?

 But what happens if you miss a payment, or if, despite your best intentions, you accidentally make a gross miscalculation?
 Unfortunately, you can be hit with a penalty if you miss the deadline or don’t withhold or pay the right amounts.
 According to the IRS, you can expect to pay 5% of the unpaid taxes every month if you fail to file.
 Penalties accrue up to 25% of the unpaid tax amount.